 WHY WE LIKE IT: The Advanced Elements Advanced Frame inflatable kayak is super durable and reliable with a unique, triple-layer build.
 It also features an aluminum frame, making this an extra stable and fast kayak in the water.

 The Advanced Elements AdvancedFrame inflatable kayak is versatile and extremely durable.
-More durable than most of the inflatable kayaks we’ve tested, in fact.
+More durable than most of the inflatable kayaks we’ve researched, in fact.
 Using a unique, 3-layer design, you won’t have to worry about punctures every time you run over a rock of stray branch.
 It also features a rigid hull with aluminum ribs for increased performance and control that you would typically expect from traditional fishing kayaks.